andik101/pulsar-manager-k8s-aws/README.md

 # Pulsar manager version 0.3.0, kubernetes deployment

-Manifests for pulsar-manager to deploy in EKS kubernetes cluster.
+Manifests for pulsar-manager to deploy in EKS cluster.

 [Pulsar Manager](https://pulsar.apache.org/docs/en/administration-pulsar-manager/) is a web-based GUI management and monitoring tool that helps administrators and users manage and monitor tenants, namespaces, topics, subscriptions, brokers, clusters, and so on, and supports dynamic configuration of multiple environments.